 Of course, it is hard for us to watch our family members suffer.
 Fortunately, there are several things that we can do to help our pets.
-Some of them, like providing a comfy dog bed, are easy for us to do ourselves.
+Some of them, like providing a comfy orthopedic dog bed for arthritis or getting them on joint supplements, are easy for us to do ourselves.
 Others require the help of a vet or other professional.

 Get a diagnosis

 Before starting arthritis treatment, it is important to rule out other possibilities.
 Dogs and cats can move more slowly than usual for many different reasons.
 For instance, dogs that do not feel well are likely to prefer their comfy dog bed to running and jumping around the house.

-While each of these symptoms can be caused by arthritis, there are other potential explanations.
+While each of these symptoms can be caused by arthritis in older dogs, there are other potential explanations.
 A massive stomachache, for instance, is likely to make a pet grumpy.
 Minor injuries, especially those sustained in vigorous exercise, can also result in discomfort.

 Once you know why your dog is not feeling well, you can comfort it more easily and accurately.
 Especially with arthritis, you now know that you are dealing with a common condition that is relatively easy to manage.
-Some of these tips will work any time your pet needs comfort, while others are more arthritis specific.
+Some of these tips will work any time your pet needs comfort, while others are more arthritis-specific.

 To explain what this looks like, consider what happens when you have been sitting for too long in one position.
 Often, when you stand up, your joints will feel a little bit stiff, and they stay that way until you have walked around a bit.
 This is the same thing that happens when a pet has arthritis, except the problem is more severe.
 With moderate exercise, your dog will move around better.

 However, as with any exercise, be careful not to overdo it.
 Like their pet parents, animals can experience pain and injury when they are exercised too much.
 Let your pet choose its own pace when being walked or exercise.

 Being overweight increases the stress on joints and ligaments for both people and animals.
 If you know someone who carries too much weight, he or she will tell you that joint pain is one of the unpleasant side effects.

 Your vet can advise you on an appropriate target weight, and if necessary, how to lose the pounds.
 Sometimes this involves a special diet, but exercise can also help.
-Whether you are using diet, exercise, or both to manage weight, a comfy dog bed can also help reduce strain on joints.
+Whether you are using diet, exercise, or both to manage weight, a comfy dog bed with support foam can also help reduce strain on joints.